sounakk/sounakk.github.io/_pages/about.md

 ---
 <b>I am on the academic job market.</b>

-I am a post-doc at the [LCA2 lab](https://www.epfl.ch/labs/lca2/) of [EPFL](https://www.epfl.ch/) [IC](https://www.epfl.ch/schools/ic/).
-I obtained my PhD from [Technical University of Darmstadt](https://www.kom.tu-darmstadt.de/kom-multimedia-communications-lab/) in Oct'21.
-Before that I did my master's and bachelor's from [Indian Statistical Institute, Kolkata](https://www.isical.ac.in).
-I am broadly interested in analyzing network performance using tools from Probability theory.
+I am a postdoc at the [LCA2 lab](https://www.epfl.ch/labs/lca2/) of [EPFL](https://www.epfl.ch/) [IC](https://www.epfl.ch/schools/ic/).
+I obtained my PhD from the [Technical University of Darmstadt](https://www.kom.tu-darmstadt.de/kom-multimedia-communications-lab/) in Oct'21.
+Before that, I did my master's and bachelor's at the [Indian Statistical Institute, Kolkata](https://www.isical.ac.in).
+I am broadly interested in analyzing network performance using tools from probability theory.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.